 When we represent our clients, we work tirelessly to protect their rights and to ensure we exhaust all avenues of defense when fighting weapons charges in Chicago.
 When you call us, we will review the details of your case, investigate potential defenses, and develop a legal strategy to fight the weapons charges against you.

-Weapon Related Crimes in Illinois
+Weapon Related Crimes

 Before you can understand Illinois weapon and gun crimes you must be able to identify what a weapon is for the purposes of the law.
-Illinois defines a deadly weapon as either an object that qualifies by law (such as a firearm, knife, or poison) or an object that could be used in a manner that could case death.
+Illinois defines a deadly weapon as either an object that qualifies by law (such as a firearm, knife, or poison) or an object that could be used in a manner that could cause death.
 Examples of objects that could be considered deadly weapons – if used in the assault or battery of another – include broken bottles, rocks, or pipes.

 What conduct, then, is illegal if you own, use, or possess a deadly weapon?
 Illinois is home to relaxed gun and weapon ownership laws, but also to steep consequences for abuse of those rights.
 Unlawful Use of Weapons [720 ILCS 5/24-1] is perhaps the most expansive of Illinois’ weapon-related laws.
 The name of the statute itself is somewhat misleading, as violation does not require the actual use of a weapon.
 Rather, possession in unlawful circumstances or in certain locations is enough to warrant arrest and criminal charges.
 You may be charged with unlawful use of a weapon in Illinois if, when possessing a weapon, you: